-As we begin to dig out of COVID-19, many group organizers are grappling with how and when to restart their programs.
+As we begin to dig out of this worldwide travel slump, many group organizers are grappling with how and when to restart their programs.
 Inside this issue we introduce Bounce Back Tours, a new cooperative effort with 17 unique destinations that are ready to welcome back you and your travelers.

 While these destinations are ready, are your travelers?
 Research shows the majority of Americans are ready and willing to start traveling again this year, but they have lots of questions as to how that looks.
 As their fearless leader, your objective should be to ensure a safe and successful return.